Last Updated on 7 July 2021

 We want great experiences from those with whom we do business.
 Our customers want the same from us.
 However, sometimes our focus on “going the extra mile” for our customers causes us to neglect the basics.

-For example, Starbucks Coffee has gone the “extra mile” by offering a smartphone app that allows customers to digitally order and pay for products.
+For example, Starbucks Coffee has gone the “extra mile” by offering a smartphone app that allows customers to order and pay for products digitally.
 A neat idea, but the app offers little value if Starbucks doesn’t continue to deliver the basics of friendly service and fresh, hot coffee.

 Let me elaborate.
 Here is a recent example of a restaurant going just 2 or 3 steps with the most basic products – water and bread.